False widow spiders have been in the UK since the 1870s but have "rapidly spread" throughout the south of England in recent years.

 - Now "well distributed" in the southern half of England

-- False widows have a large body ranging from 7mm up to 14mm
+- False widows have a large body ranging from 7mm to 14mm

 - Body has a dark brown, glossy appearance with a distinctive white pattern on top

-- The like dry, undisturbed environments like sheds and outbuildings
+- They like dry, undisturbed environments like sheds and outbuildings

 - Active at night and normally hidden during the day

-- If there is one, there are likely to be more living in the same place
+- If you find one, there are likely to be more living in the same place

 WHAT TO DO IF YOU FIND ONE